mynew4/cmangos-docs-wiki/CharacterDB_structure/pet_aura.md

 #### guid

 The GUID of the target affected by the aura.
-See [character.guid](character#guid)
+See [characters.guid](characters#guid)

 #### caster\_guid

 The GUID of the player or creature who casted the aura.
-See [character.guid](character#guid)
+See [characters.guid](characters#guid)

 #### spell